0-jam/markovify_my_tweets/README.md

 ### Evaluation

 - How many epochs did the system learned?
+    - How many times per epoch?
 - What loss function's value?
-    - The smaller loss function's value, the more readable sentence can be generated ...probably
+    - The smaller loss function's value, the more _readable_ sentence can be generated ...probably

 ### Records